ioccc-src/winner/faq.md

 consider trying to port the code to a 64-bit system and submitting a pull request with that change.
 Pull requests that fix such code while trying to minimize the impact of any changes and preserving the spirit of the original code are very welcome!
-Please see FAQ on "[fixing an entry](#fix_an_entry)" for details.
+Please see the FAQ on "[fixing an entry](#fix_an_entry)" for details.
 See also the
 FAQ on "[GitHub pull request](#pull_request)"